cognitive-circuits/brainreg_probe/README.md

 ---
 ## Step 2: run [brainreg](https://github.com/brainglobe/brainreg)

-Before running `brainreg` it is crucial to specify the orientation of the inputs.
+Before running `brainreg`, it is crucial to specify the orientation of the inputs.
 Please read the [brainglobe orientations docs](https://brainglobe.info/documentation/setting-up/image-definition.html).
 There's a helper function to check this:

 ```
 from brainreg_probe import run_brainreg as rub